SnapLib/npm-fs/README.md

 providing classes that can be used to create objects to represent the different elements of a file system.

+While no knowledge of the Node [File System][1] module is necessary to use this API, it's strongly encouraged or to at least checkout the [Dirent][2] class from the module.

 ## Examples

 To create an existing file element, pass a string composed of a path to a